MicrosoftDocs/fabric-docs/docs/real-time-intelligence/database-entity-diagram.md

 To access the view, browse to your desired KQL database and select **Entity diagram**.

-## What do you see in entity diagram view?
+## What do you see in an entity diagram view?

 When you open entity diagram view, you see the dependencies between all the items in the KQL database.